In Rio de Janeiro's favelas, a new online tool tackles violence against women and girls

 In Brazil, sexual violence is a problem.
 Although reported cases reflect only a fraction of actual occurrences, data from the Rio de Janeiro State Secretariat for Public Security in 2012 show that compared to 2011, there was a sharp 23.8 per cent increase in cases of estupro (crimes which include rape and other violence) reported to the police in Rio de Janeiro.

 In recent years, the Brazilian Government has invested heavily in mobile telephone networks and in broadband.
-“LAN houses” (establishments offering public Internet access) have also become popular across the country,
+“LAN houses” (establishments offering public Internet access) have also become popular across the country, including in the favelas.

 Leveraging this wider access to technology, on International Women’s Day, 8 March 2013, UN Women, UNICEF and UN-Habitat launched an online website which also works as a smartphone app that brings together information on support services for women and girls who are survivors of violence.